abe-winter/pg13-py/README.md

 * your database layer has no tests because integration environments are too painful to set up
 * you need SQL semantics on top of non-sql data (i.e. python lists) (note: sqlite has a foreign data plugin that will also do this)

+`pg13` can also be used to provide a SQL frontend to python datastructures.
+For example, if your program produces stats and you want users to be able to query those stats with SQL.
+Or if you have a config API and you want clients to be able to edit the configs with strong typing & SQL locking semantics.

 But beware: this is alpha software.

 Drop me a line if you're using the library. `@gmail: awinter.public`